Skoda Kodiaq long-term test

 Because I’m constantly swapping between test cars I’ve also come to notice something that I might easily have overlooked.
 The height of the seats and the door openings makes it really easy to install the big Cybex car seats we use for the kids; in a number of other SUVs I’ve been driving recently, I’ve had to wrangle the seats in there much more awkwardly.
 It’s the sort of thing that probably doesn’t matter if its your only car – until you unexpectedly have to rearrange everything at the side of the road due to an incident or an unplanned over-indulgent trip to Ikea.

 Speaking of which, the Kodiaq easily swallowed all the components for the two-year-old’s new bed – even if I did, in fact, have to move the seating about.
-One slightly confusing thing is that you do have to remember to use the right seat lever.
+One slightly confusing thing is that you do have to remember to use the correct seat lever.
 The levers at the top of seats only partially move the backrest forward; it’s the ones in the boot that actually fold the seats down.
 Which is convenient assuming you remember to do it while you’re at the rear of the car.

 The only other minor negative is that the boot is – obviously – quite a long way from the ground.
 Which is something to keep in mind if you’re got a particularly big and heavy buggy or travel system.